SyafiqTermizi/masak2/README.md

 ## Road Map

 1. "I made it button"
+2. Trim the inputs
-2. Profile page
+3. Profile page
-3. Add empty page (for saved recipe and "I made it" recipes)
+4. Add empty page (for saved recipe and "I made it" recipes)
-4. Pagination, caching and infinite scroll
+5. Pagination, caching and infinite scroll

 ## Commands